spectreconsole/spectre.console/docs/input/markup.md

 ## Colors

-In the examples above, all colors was referenced by their name, but you can also use the hex or rgb representation for colors in markdown.
+In the examples above, all colors were referenced by their name, but you can also use the hex or rgb representation for colors in markdown.

 ```csharp